Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/LOCK_HANDLING_COMPLETE_FLOW.md

         if (data?.lockedByAdmin) {
           reason = 'admin_lock';
-          msg = 'Your account has been disabled by an administrator.';
+          // Use the admin-provided lock reason if available msg = data?.lockReason || 'Your account has been disabled by an administrator.';
         } else if (data?.lockedUntil) {
           reason = 'failed_attempts';
           const lockedUntil = data.lockedUntil.toDate();